RJ722/checker-module/README.md

-This is basically a tester of the function random.random() in the random module (Python3).
+This is basically a tester of the function random.random() in the random module (Python3)

 What it Tests?
 =============

 It tests that all the numbers so generated are equally probable to lie anywhere between 0 and 1 , i.e. they are truly random in sense and do not crowd up in a particular interval.

-What it does?
+How it does?
 =============

 What it exactly does is that it takes two inputs from the user: